tj-actions/sync-release-version/README.md

 Todo's
 ------

-- [ ] Add support to create a pull request based on the changes to the readme
+- [ ] Add support to create a pull request based on the changes to the README.

 Credits